 June 14, 2012

-In life, so many people are slowly asphyxiating.
-This spiritual suffocating manifests itself in many different responses: feeling overwhelmed, lonely, guilty, unimportant, ashamed, unsafe, worthless, stupid, left out, incompetent, lost in life, never catching up on tasks, craving a drink, needing coffee to get started, seeing the glass half empty, never getting a break, feeling unattractive, eating to soothe, being passed over, picked last, picked on.
+Are you spiritually suffocating?
+Spiritual suffocation manifests itself in many ways: feeling overwhelmed, lonely, guilty, unimportant, ashamed, unsafe, worthless, stupid, left out, incompetent, lost in life, never catching up on tasks, craving a drink, needing coffee to get started, seeing the glass half empty, never getting a break, feeling unattractive, eating to soothe, being passed over, picked last, picked on.
 Some people feel flat out hopeless, helpless, and even suicidal.
 Why?
 Because they are not spiritually “breathing.”

-Prayer is an opening of our hearts to God, who already dwells within us.
-Praying allows us further connection and understanding of His spiritual world … then our spiritual radar starts to get tuned and tweaked to God’s settings so we breathe Him in and connect more powerfully with Him.
+Prayer is opening our hearts to God, who dwells within us.
+Praying allows us further connection and understanding of His spiritual world.
+As we pray, our spiritual radar starts to get tuned and tweaked to God’s frequency so we can breathe Him in and connect more powerfully with Him.
 The result is that we can hear Him more clearly without all of life’s clutter and interference.

 Dear Father, I praise and honor You, my Lord.
 I know You have created everything.
 Even though I believe in You, at times I cannot breathe.
 I struggle for air like a swimmer who has gone too deep.
 And now I am rushing to the surface to gasp for air.
 Today, I feel like I will not make it to the top.
 I am learning now that You are my only source of air, my constant source of “life.”
 Infuse me with Your Holy Spirit, Lord.
-Help me regularly dedicate time to breathe You more deeply into my heart.
-I pray this in the name the One who fully and constantly breathed You in, Jesus Christ – and all God’s children say, AMEN!
+Help me regularly dedicate time to breathe You more deeply into my heart and life.
+I pray this in the name the One who fully and constantly breathed You in, Jesus Christ – in whose name I pray, AMEN!

 What?
 Know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 1 Corinthians 6:19